dnadesign/dna_frontend_boilerplate/README.md

 components contain the CSS, Javascript and documentation to run and should, to some extent, be encapsulated from the rest of the site so they can be reused.

-A collection of components is provided by helix.
+## Components

+Helix is part pattern lab.
+It includes a number of components and styles out of the box.
+The idea being you can compose and reuse components across projects as a first level citizen.

 To list all the components available in helix use `helix list`.
+This list is from the local checkout of the helix binary.
+To ensure you're got the latest list of components use `helix update` to update your binary.

+## Creating Components

+Components can be created via `helix create <component>`

+## Deleting Components

+Components can be deleted via `helix delete <component>`